 Q: Everything is so expensive online, how easy is it to arrange an organized tour in Kathmandu?

 Very easy.
 You can basically fly in and arrange an organized trek for the next day.
 Guaranteed that's a little extreme, but it can be done.
 Ideally I'd give it a couple of days of pricing around and interviewing potential agencies/guides.
 If you are stuck, or short on time then you can use my Find a Trekking Guide Service.

 Q: I want to do the trek solo but can't book a flight to Lukla online!
 Help!

 There are quite a few local airlines flying to Lukla several times a day.
-Most don't offer online flight bookings.
-The few that do, have a habit of making things difficult for you should a flight be delayed or canceled due to weather etc. You'll often see a guide and his group get in front of you when this happens.
-It's stil better to let your guide or an agency do the booking for you.
+The problem is that they have a habit of making things difficult for you should a flight be delayed or canceled due to weather etc. You'll often see a guide and his group get in front of you when this happens.
+It's still better to let your guide or an agency do the booking for you.
 A few tour agencies will book on their behalf for you.
 The easiest way to do it is by visiting an agency in Kathmandu and buying your flight ticket personally.
 You can also buy an open ended return ticket.
 Once you know the day you want to return simply telephone the same agency.
 There is mobile reception along parts of the trek and landlines.
 The alternative is to buy a ticket from an agent on the Lukla side.
 Do remember though that flights are heavily subject to weather conditions.
 Check out my post on flying out of Lukla!

 Q: Are there dorm rooms available or just teahouses?